Python logparser Setup

 writer.writerows(batch)

 Production Warning: Never write output to the same directory as active web logs.
-Disk contention will stall both the parser and the serving process.
+Disk contention will stall both the parser and the serving process, and a runaway export can fill the partition that the web server needs to keep logging.

-For advanced statistical modeling, transition to Parsing 10GB logs with Python pandas efficiently once baseline validation passes.
+For advanced statistical modeling and vectorized aggregation, transition to parsing 10GB logs with Python & pandas efficiently once baseline validation passes, or emit structured JSON logging upstream so the parse step collapses to a single json.loads per line.

 Schedule parsing jobs via cron or systemd timers.
 Route structured outputs to monitoring pipelines and alerting systems.
-Implement threshold triggers for crawl budget anomalies.
+Implement threshold triggers for crawl-budget anomalies and for the malformed rate itself.

 # Cron configuration (runs daily at 02:00 UTC)

 Verification: Check execution logs with tail -f /var/log/parser_cron.log.
-Confirm file modification timestamps update after scheduled runs.
+Confirm file modification timestamps update after scheduled runs and that the printed malformed_rate line stays low.

 Production Warning: Avoid overlapping executions.
-Wrap the cron command in flock -n /tmp/parser.lock to prevent concurrent parsers from corrupting output files.
+Wrapping the cron command in flock -n /tmp/parser.lock causes a second invocation to exit immediately rather than run concurrently, which would corrupt the shared output file and double-count records.

 Common Mistakes